 - Achieve a minimum cumulative grade point average of 2.75 in all prerequisite courses and a minimum 2.75 Spring Hill College average.
 When the number of qualified applicants exceeds the number that can be accommodated in the clinical courses, students are admitted according to GPA ranking. - 2.
 Minimum composite American College Test (ACT) score of 20. - 3.
 Achieve a minimum of C- in BIO 231, 232, 233, 234, 136 138; MTH 163; CHM 101; PSY 101, 304, 325; NUR 100 and 201. - 4.
-Complete any remedial work recommended by the faculty advisor.
+Successfully complete nursing entrance exam. - 5.
+Complete any remedial work recommended by the faculty advisor. - 6.
+Submit a completed application form for the professional component.

-- 5. Submit complete health records required by the Division of Nursing including physical examination and immunizations either with application or no later than first day of class in the fall semester. - Meet essential mental and physical qualifications of the nursing program as outlined in the Disability Statement included in the Nursing Student Handbook. - 7.
+- 7. Submit complete health records required by the Division of Nursing including physical examination and immunizations either with application or no later than first day of class. - Meet essential mental and physical qualifications of the nursing program as outlined in the Disability Statement included in the Nursing Student Handbook. - 9.
 Transfer students must submit letter of good standing from all academic institutions/nursing programs that they have attended in order to be admitted to the Division of Nursing.
-Letters from academic institutions are to be addressed to Admissions and letters from nursing programs to Dr. Carol Harrison, Division of Nursing Chair. - 8.
-Give consent and authorization and accept responsibility for cost of background screening and drug screening to be conducted in the beginning of the fall semester. - 9.
-If a student withdraws from or receives a D or F in any of the courses listed under number 3 above, the student must complete the course at Spring Hill College or an approved four-year college or university.
+Letters from academic institutions are to be addressed to Admissions and letters from nursing programs to Dr. Carol Harrison, Division of Nursing Chair. - Give consent and authorization and accept responsibility for cost of background screening and drug screening to be conducted in the beginning of the fall semester. - 11.
+If a student withdraws from or receives a grade lower than a C- in any of the courses listed under number 3 above, the student must complete the course at Spring Hill College or an approved four-year college or university.